wimpysworld/obs-studio-portable/README.md

 `config` folder from your old OBS Studio Portable directory to the new one.
 If anything doesn't correctly when you start the new OBS Studio, just keep using the previous OBS Studio Portable instance.

+[QuickOBS](https://github.com/ymauray/quickobs) includes a feature to save and restore your configurations too.

 # Why does this project exist?